rickaa/rand/rand/content/posts/understanding-bloom-filters.md

     we need a bloom filter with a vector length = 57510351 and use 10 hash functions.

 Now we know how to make our bloom filters a bit better.
 We can add some parameters to our `BloomFilter` class so that we can tune it to our requirements.
 But we still have another problem.
 We can now calculate how many hash functions we need, but so far we have manually given our bloom filter a list of hash functions.
 We need some way to generate as many hash functions as we need.
-In [this paper](https://www.eecs.harvard.edu/~michaelm/postscripts/rsa2008.pdf) the authors prove that we can generate any number of hash functions $$g_{i}(x)$$ by just using 2 functions.
+In [this paper](https://www.eecs.harvard.edu/~michaelm/postscripts/rsa2008.pdf) the authors prove that we can generate any number of hash functions \\(g_{i}(x)\\) by just using 2 functions.

 $$g_{i}(x)=h_{1}(x)+i h_{2}(x)$$

-Where $$i$$ goes from `0` to `k - 1` (remember `k` is the number of hash functions that we need to generate).
+Where \\(i\\) goes from `0` to `k - 1` (remember `k` is the number of hash functions that we need to generate).

 In Python it would be something like: